How do I get started?

 What’s included in the discovery call?

 The free discovery call is an opportunity for us to meet and see if we’d be a good fit.
-I’ll want to hear more about you, your dog, and your goals—but it isn’t a consulting call.
+We’ll want to hear more about you, your dog, and your goals—but it isn’t a consulting call.
 The goal is to get your basic questions answered, and to suggest a training package that suits your needs.

 How many sessions do I need?

-How should I prepare for a session?
+How should I prepare for a private session?

 Where are in-person training sessions held?